mockaroo/mockaroo-enterprise/README.md

 docker run -d --name mockaroo --env-file app.env -p 3000:3000 mockaroo/mockaroo-enterprise
 ```

-#### Recommended CPU and Memory

-To start, we recommend using at least 2 dedicated CPUs and 16GB of memory for the app instance.
-When adding additional CPUs, memory should be 8GB for every CPU.

 ### Worker Instance

 To run the data generation workers, copy app.env to a new file called worker.env and replace this: